stratapp/stratapp-website/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 Think about that for a moment.
 Not only are you making life easier for your recipients, it enables you to go back to filter on your own posts.
 For example, “what was that question I asked Tom last week?”

-Stride also added some new innovations around profile status.
+Stride also added new innovations on profile status.
 Stride encouraged users to take “zone time” to think, research, be creative and get high-value work done.
 How’s that, a social app making it easier for you to avoid getting caught in the productivity killer trap of always being livechat accessible to your boss and colleagues?
 Admirable!

 ## #slack Buries Stride